 Instead, the changes in the shape, size, or other aspects of your ear will look very natural.
 When you meet new colleagues at your job or make new friends, these people probably will not realize that you used an aesthetic procedure to fix your overly large ears, protruding ears, or other cosmetic issues.

 Having underdeveloped ears, overly large ears, or other aesthetic problems can lower your self-esteem and impair your ability to focus on your job, hobbies, and social activities.
 Similarly, your child’s classmates might tease them about the appearance of their ears.
-If you are interested in correcting these problems in yourself of your child by getting ear surgery, you should set up an initial meeting at Tampa Bay Plastic Surgery in Tampa, FL.
+If you are interested in correcting these problems in yourself of your child by getting ear surgery, you should set up an appointment at Tampa Bay Plastic Surgery.